DtxdF/AppJail/README.md

 5    1        -     /tmp/.X11-unix  /tmp/.X11-unix  nullfs     rw                    0     0
 ```

 We have created the target directory before mounting our device, this is because `appjail fstab jail ... set` checks if the target exists and if the device is not outside the jail directory.
 You can disable this check using the `-p` parameter.
+Using the `-p` parameter is useful because it automatically creates the mount point.

 If you want to change a field of an existing entry, just specify the NRO and the corresponding parameter. `-d` and `-m` are not required when defined.
 For example, to change the `mount(8)` options in NRO `0`: